trixi-framework/TrixiParticles.jl/docs/src/tutorials_template/tut_setup.md

 ## Resolution

 Now, we define the particle spacing, which is our numerical resolution.
-We usually call the variable `fluid_particle_spacing`, so that we can easily change the resolution of an example file by overwriting this variable with [`trixi_include`](@ref).
+For a fluid, we usually call the variable `fluid_particle_spacing`, so that we can easily change the resolution of an example file by overwriting this variable with [`trixi_include`](@ref).
 In 2D, the number of particles will grow quadratically, in 3D cubically with the spacing.